An operational continuum limit of quantum combs: Results on non-Markovianity in the continuum

 Here, we will show that this particular issue is what obfuscates a naive continuum limit of the above measure.
 One natural starting point for a continuum measure would be the idea that: given a process tensor $\PT$ constructed from some dynamics on an interval, compute the quantity

-Here we shall show, however, the following result. \begin{proposition}[Vanishing of discrete NM measures] Given any family of discrete processes tensors $\{\PT\}_k$ defined on a fixed interval $[0,T]$ with respect to an underlying system-environment Hamiltonian $H^{\rm SE}(t)$ for $\|H^{\rm SE}\| < \infty$, the value of the limiting measure given in~\cref{eq:dnm-inf} is identically zero. \end{proposition}
+However, as was already observed numerically in Ref.~\cite{sonnerInfluenceFunctionalManybody2021}, this quantity vanishes in the continuum limit.
+Here we shall prove analytically the following result. \begin{proposition}[Vanishing of discrete NM measures] Given any family of discrete process tensors $\{\PT\}_k$ defined on a fixed interval $[0,T]$ with respect to an underlying system-environment Hamiltonian $H_{\rm SE}(t)$ with bounded operator norm $\|H_{\rm SE}(t)\|_\infty < \infty$ for all $t\in [0,T]$, the value of the limiting measure given in~\cref{eq:dnm-inf} is identically zero. \end{proposition}

 First, consider the iterated construction of the Choi state from~\cref{eq:pt-choi-def}, where we instead explicitly keep the environment bond open.
 That is, introduce $\hat{\Upsilon}_{k:0}^{\rm E}$ where